toruhjp/asia/README.md

 ## To be avoided
 - Unreasonable decision // Emotion is not always correct
-- Unfair deal // Working long hours included
+- Unfair deal // Working long hours in Japan included
 - Passive/active smoking // I do not drink any alcohol, either

 ## Place